hobiseven/Marlin_2.0.X_Beta_Alfawise_Ux0/README.md

 # Marlin_2.0.X_Beta_Alfawise_Ux0

 This is the initial commit of the Marlin 2.0.X code port to Alfawise Ux0 boards.
-ONLY COMPILES with STM32 5.3.0
+ONLY COMPILES with STM32 5.3.0 Libs or above

 This is based on a Marlin2.0.x_bugfix pull 14th April 2019 + custom code modified from JMZ52 + Hobi code specific for Alfawise